-I'm pretty sure this was the first page of photos I put up on this website - as the date on the bottom says: 5 November 2009.
+I'm pretty sure this was the first page of photos I put up on my personal website - as the date on the bottom says: 5 November 2009.
 I thought it was pretty smart at the time.
-Now it's only just hanging on to its position here, for sentimental reasons only.
+Now it's only just hanging on here, for sentimental reasons only.

 Fremantle War Memorial.
 I can see it from my front verandah.

 At the Fremantle War Memorial looking west to the harbour mouth.
 You might be able to pick out the Town Hall.
 The building with the sail roof is the second monument built by Richard Court to himself: the Maritime Museum.

 Bit to the left: that's my Astra SRI.

 Bit to the right: the harbour with Rottnest dimly in the distance.